 Le Creuset has honed its production skills and manufactures sustainably using the following process;

-- Each Le Creuset piece is truly an original because after cooling the molds are broken away.
+- Each Le Creuset piece is original because the molds are broken away after cooling.
 The sand is recycled over and over to create thousands of new Le Creuset pieces

-- Cookware pieces then receive multiple layers of enamel color then baked at temperatures of 1400°F and over
+- Cookware pieces then receive multiple layers of enamel color and are baked at temperatures of 1400°F and over

 - 15 Le Creuset craftsmen inspect each piece of cookware through the entire manufacturing process